DigitalPublishingToolkit/TOD51Archiving_Activism/md/05Chapter4.md

 Putting Roberts’s experience at Occupy Wall Street in conversation with Berkeley’s People’s Park and the broader People’s Park movement begs the question of the future of social movement archiving.
-While the archives retaining the most amount of records for Berkeley’s People Park remain institutionalized, the social media archives these movements are creating continue to be socially constructed—embedded within social, political, and social power structures in a historical context of
+While the archives retaining the most amount of records for Berkeley’s People's Park remain institutionalized, the social media archives these movements are creating continue to be socially constructed—embedded within social, political, and social power structures in a historical context of